Tran-Steven/leaguewordle/README.md

   </br>
   </br>
   <h2 align ="center">
-  A version of Wordle but with League of Legends champions.
+  A version of Wordle but with League of Legends Champions
   </h2>
   </p>